 Is one better for your health?
 Both krill and fish oil contain long-chain omega-3s, but there are differences.
 For one, when you take a dose of krill oil, you get fewer long-chain omega-3s than when you take a similar dose of fish oil.
 However, an advantage that krill oil has over fish oil is better absorption.
 That’s because krill oil contains phospholipids, the same type of fat that’s in cell membranes.
 The inclusion of this fat theoretically makes it easier for it to incorporate into cell membranes and easier to absorb from the digestive tract.
-It’s also in a phosphorylated form (addition of a phosphate), which also enhances the ability of your body to use it.
+It’s also in a phosphorylated form (addition of phosphate), which also enhances the ability of your body to use it.
 Despite these differences, when krill oil and fish oil are compared in studies, not all show that krill oil has a clear absorption advantage.

 Another potential benefit of krill oil over fish oil is krill oil contains a carotenoid called astaxanthin.
 Based on preliminary research, astaxanthin has antioxidant activity within the body but it also may help keep the oil itself from becoming rancid.
 Polyunsaturated oils are unstable and can form free radicals over time.
 Astaxanthin potentially gives krill oil a longer shelf life than fish oil.

 One concern about eating fatty fish or taking fish oil is the possibility of toxin exposure.
 Fish, especially large fish, accumulate toxins like heavy metals, dioxins, and PCBs.
-One toxin of concern is mercury, a heavy metal, that acts as a poison to brain and nervous tissue.
+One toxin of concern is mercury, a heavy metal, that acts as a poison to the brain and nervous tissue.
 Children are at especially high risk for complications of mercury exposure.
-Since krill is at the bottom of the food chain, it doesn’t accumulate toxins to the same degree as larger fish.
+Since krill are at the bottom of the food chain, it doesn’t accumulate toxins to the same degree as larger fish.
 However, even with fish oil supplements, this isn’t a huge issue since many fish oil supplements undergo molecular distillation to remove any toxins that are present.

 Drawbacks of Krill Oil

 One downside to krill oil is its cost.
 It’s typically costlier to bring to market and the price you pay for a bottle reflects that.
 According to ConsumerLab.com, you would pay around 50 cents for a dose of DHA and EPA and only 5 to 10 cents for the same dose had you purchased a fish oil supplement.
-Another issue is side effects.
+Another issue is the side effects.
 Both fish oil and krill oil are linked with side effects, including flatulence and nausea, but they’re more common with krill oil.

 Like fish oil, krill oil interacts with blood-thinning medications and increases the risk of bleeding.
 It can also lower blood pressure and blood sugar, although this isn’t necessarily a bad thing unless you’re already too low.
 Like fish oil, it can also interact with a variety of medications.